Immersive scene capture and interactive viewing

 Combining Panoramic Image and 3D Audio Capture with Conventional Coverage for Immersive and Interactive Content Production

 More project info

-One of our roles in the project is to investigate how conventional broadcast cameras can be used together with an ultra-high-resolution panoramic camera to provide the best experience for viewers.
+One of our roles in the project was to investigate how conventional broadcast cameras can be used together with an ultra-high-resolution panoramic camera to provide the best experience for viewers.
 A panoramic camera can provide an image that allows viewers to explore the scene from the “best seat in the stadium”, but the close-up views from broadcast cameras are still needed to give the best viewing experience.
 This is analogous to the way in which big in-stadium screens are used for sports and concerts.
-Or work includes looking at image-based registration of broadcast cameras with the panoramic image, so that a broadcast camera feed can be offered automatically when a corresponding region of the scene is selected.
+Or work included looking at image-based registration of broadcast cameras with the panoramic image, so that a broadcast camera feed can be offered automatically when a corresponding region of the scene is selected.